 The JESD204 PHY core operates using a 64-bit (8-byte) datapath plus a 2 bit header.
 The device clock for the core logic therefore runs at 1/66th of the serial line rate.
 For the JESD204 and JESD204 PHY cores, this is referred to as the core clock.
-This clock is generated by driving a BUFG_GT with the outclk of the Transceiver which outputs core clock at the correct frequency.
+This clock must be supplied externally to the core, and must be derived from the same clock source as the REFCLK supplied to the transceiver.